This Is Not That: Worship

 Strange thought, isn’t it?

-And yet, we’re told to call it “corporate worship.”
+And yet, we’re told to call this thing: “corporate worship.”

 Blind to who Jesus really is.